jacobfelknor/LSA-Docs/atlassian/confluence_upgrade.md

 - `/opt/atlassian/confluence/bin/setenv.sh`
 - `/opt/atlassian/confluence/confluence/WEB-INF/lib/mysql-connector-java.jar`

+We will compare these file versions to those which the installer created.

 ## Download and Install New Version

-Download the binary version you wish to install.
+Download the binary for the version you wish to install.
 For example, for version `8.5.4`,

 ```bash
 wget https://www.atlassian.com/software/confluence/downloads/binary/atlassian-confluence-8.5.4-x64.bin